 4. Create An Instagram Shop

-The best scenario would indeed be to have someone leave Instagram and visit your website to shop.
+The best scenario would be for someone to leave Instagram and visit your website to shop.
 While they’re on your site, they might decide to sign up for your newsletter, subscribe to your podcast, or even buy additional products.

 5. Make Sure You’re Tracking The Right Metrics